bricker/motioncasts/scrollview/README.md

 [source code for this screencast](https://github.com/michael-erasmus/motioncasts-geomotion-sugarcube) while you're working on it.

-Specifically, I had got `ArgumentError` on this line from the screencast:
+Specifically, I had an `ArgumentError` on this line from the screencast:

 ```ruby
 scroll.contentSize = CGRect.make(scroll_frame.width * 3, scroll_frame.height)